kenstott/hasura-proxy-server/README.md

 ### Overview

 There are 8 sample plugins.
-Plugins can invoked automatically, or through an operation directive
+Plugins can be invoked automatically, or through an operation directive

 The plugins are loaded dynamically at runtime.
 They are referenced in the `.env` file.
 (Deno uses the `.deno.env file`, and the docker image uses `var.env`) in the variables: `PLUGINS`.
 This allows you